 The online counsellor will generally reply with further information about how you could work together, often including an agreement to complete and sometimes asking for some specific background information (pre-counselling questionnaire) as well.
 During these early, non-therapeutic emails you are building the working relationship that will support the online counselling and it’s important you ask questions and seek clarification for anything that isn’t clear to you.

 You don’t need to be a technology expert or a whizz typist to try online therapy, you just need a computer, access to the internet and some privacy to write and read your emails or messages.

-Theme 3 - Online Counselling by text provides a Record of what’s been discussed.
+Online counselling provides a record of what's been discussed

 For some people communicating by writing is easier than speaking and the anonymity of the internet seems to help them.
-When clients don’t feel the watchful eye of the counsellor on them, this helps them to be more frank.
+When clients don’t feel the watchful eye of the counsellor on them, this helps them to be more frank and open.

 Writing about feelings can also separate thoughts out, making them safer to deal with in smaller, separated chunks.
 The action of putting thoughts into words via the computer keyboard is a powerful step towards standing back and examining things more closely, from a new perspective.

 Some people find that the written words aren’t as threatening as when they are thoughts that go round and round in their heads.
 Somehow seeing something written, and the process of writing, means that you get something out and it stays out permanently (almost in a literal way) and that once it is out it is no longer part of you.

 Some clients find an online counsellor is less of an authority figure than they expected and this allows them to take an equal share of responsibility for the work.